AryanK112233/Devops--Netflix-clone/README.md

 **Step 4: Get the API Key:**

-To show realtime movies in our Netflix app we'll use a movie database API
+To show real-time movies in our Netflix app we'll use a movie database API

-- Open a web browser and navigate to TMDB (The Movie Database) website.
+- Open a web browser and navigate to the TMDB (The Movie Database) website.
 - Click on "Login" and create an account.
 - Once logged in, go to your profile and select "Settings."
 - Click on "API" from the left-side panel.